Changissnz/selfinterest/README.md

 is for the purposes of promoting improvement in product and enlarging the span of choice, albeit these two purposes cannot fully capture the demand when the demand and the capital are distances apart.
-On the last clause of this previous statement, the clause is relevant as cause only when there is actual merit of the product, for products that are more in line with artistic style and scientific design are subject to the judgment of human subjectivity.
+On the last clause of this previous statement, the clause is relevant as cause only when there is reigning merit from the product, for products that are more in line with artistic style and scientific design are subject to the judgment of human subjectivity.
 Such is the futility of human preference, really it is bias, that is argued and advocated for as cause when the effects are predicted to guarantee livelihood in the preferred way, stuck in the ways of the form with aversion to